openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/lenovo-driver.rst

-   -  The rest of the options will be repeated for each storage pool in a given array: the appropriate Cinder driver name; IP address or hostname of the array management interface; the username and password of an array user account with ``manage`` privileges; and the iSCSI IP addresses for the array if using the iSCSI transport protocol.
+   -  The rest of the options will be repeated for each storage pool in a given array: the appropriate Cinder driver name; IP address or host name of the array management interface; the username and password of an array user account with ``manage`` privileges; and the iSCSI IP addresses for the array if using the iSCSI transport protocol.